 Internally, she has started up several employee resource groups within Shell, the Facilities and Reliability Engineering Network, Louisiana Women’s organization, New Professionals Network Calgary and the LGBT+ or SEAShell in New Orleans while actively supporting Shell Asian Pacific Employee Network Group (SAPENG) throughout her career.
 Externally, she has contributed to the industry by volunteering to support API, SPE, OEC, Catalyst, AME, WEN, WBENC, HPF, various Chambers of Commerce and CaPAW.
 For the community, she volunteers through her church, Alpha Charity League, various other charities and supports her children’s activities.

 Rah is a very passionate and committed Human Resources leader.
-She is very charismatic and approachable by any employee at any level in the organization.
 She is very passionate about talent and helping employees achieve their career goals.
 She is involved various internal and external affinity groups and is never shy about her commitment to diversity.
-She is a fierce advocate for Women and works tirelessly to recruit women and continue to promote them internally and externally.
+She is a fierce advocate in that she works tirelessly to recruit and promote women and underrepresented populations.
+She is currently the Baker Hughes Women’s Network Global HR Sponsor.

 Rah has her undergraduate degree from Fisk University and she holds a Masters in HR & Labor Relations from the University of Illinois at Urbana-Champaign and a Masters in Organizational Management & Leadership from Fielding Graduate University.
 She also has an Evidence Based Coaching Certification from Fielding Graduate University.
-She is a member of the Texas Southern Career Advisory Board, a UHD Corporate Fellow, and Houston Business Journal’s 2018 40 under 40 Award Recipient.
+She is a member of Delta Sigma Theta Sorority, Inc, Jack and Jill of America, Inc, a Hogan Certified Executive Assessor, Women’s Energy Network (WEN) Advisory Council member, was featured in Houston’s Voyager Online Magazine, and Houston Business Journal’s 2018 40 under 40 Award Recipient.

 Prior to joining Total in 2013, Ms. Matthews was a member of the legal team at Chevron for eleven years where she worked in a number of different business units, including Global Downstream, Corporation Law, Energy Technology and Global Drilling and Completions.